- Fastly Status

 Determine the IP address of a Fastly POP

-Run nslookup or a dig command to determine the IP address of a Fastly POP.
-For example, nslookup on
+Use the nslookup or dig command to determine the IP address of a Fastly POP.

-Find one of the final IP addresses returned at the bottom of the nslookup response.
-In this example, the ones you're looking for are
+Find the IP address at the bottom of the nslookup response.
+In this example, it's

 ANSWER SECTION of the dig results: